Dog running / Canicross

 Pulling harness for the dog

-Well-fitting, right-sized harnesses intended for pulling sports.
-With ergonomic pulling harnesses, the greatest pressure of the pull is comfortably on the dog’s chest and not on the sensitive throat area or shoulders.
+Pulling harness that fits the dog well, is the right size, and is intended for pulling sports.
+With ergonomic pulling harness, the greatest pressure of pulling is comfortably on the dog's chest and not on the sensitive throat area or shoulders.
 Check out our pulling harness fitting guide here.

-If your dog is not actually meant to pull but only to move ahead of you on the leash, or even beside you, well-fitting shorter Y-harnesses are excellent for running with the dog instead of long pulling harnesses.
+If your dog is not really meant to pull but only to move ahead of you on the leash, or even beside you, well-fitting shorter Y-harnesses are excellent instead of long pulling harnesses for running with the dog.

 -